debnsuma/PyConIndia2019/README.md

-# aws-python
+# PyCon India 2019

-Playground for small *AWS projects with Python*
+Poster Talk on "Serverless with AWS using Chalice microframework"